 For a double major, students must complete the major requirements for both majors.
-This will necessarily require the completion of at least 24 hours in the second area that were not common to the first major.
-A minimum of 150 total credit hours must be earned.
+This will require the completion of at least 19 hours in the second area that were not common to the first major.
 To receive a double major, a student must complete both majors before the degree is conferred.
-In general, double majors are not available within the same school.